VoltCyclone/HurricaneFPGA/README.md

 - Subsequent builds with `make build-fast` typically complete in 1-2 minutes
 - BuildKit cache mounts speed up Cargo and pip operations significantly
 - The `.dockerignore` file ensures only necessary files are included in build context
+- In CI environments (GitHub Actions), inline cache is automatically used for compatibility

 See `make help` for all available commands.